Nizami Ganjavi: Azerbaijan

-Nezami was depicted on the obverse of the Azerbaijani 500 manat banknote of 1993–2006.
+Nizami was depicted on the obverse of the Azerbaijani 500 manat banknote of 1993–2006.
 In 2008, coinciding with the 800th anniversary of his death, the National Bank of Azerbaijan minted a 100 manat gold commemorative coin dedicated to his memory.

 The Nizami Museum of Literature is located in Baku, Republic of Azerbaijan.
 One of the Baku Metro stations is also named after Nizami Ganjavi.
 There is Institute of Literature named after Nizami and Cinema named after Nizami in Baku.
 One of the districts of Baku is called Nizami raion.
 The life of Nizami Ganjavi is shown in the Azerbaijani movie "Nizami" (1982), in which the leading role, role of Nizami Ganjavi, was played by Muslim Magomayev.
 The Nizami Mausoleum, built in honor of Nizami, stands just outside the city of Ganja in Azerbaijan.
 It is a tall cylindrical building, surrounded by gardens.
 To one side, there is a metal statue commemorating Nizami's epic poems.
 The mausoleum was originally built in 1947 in place of an old collapsed mausoleum and rebuilt in its present form when the Azerbaijani Republic regained its independence after the fall of the Soviet Union in 1991.

-Monuments to Nezami are found in many cities of Republic of Azerbaijan and Iran, as well as in Moscow, St. Petersburg and Udmurtiya (Russia), Kyiv (Ukraine), Beijing (China), Tashkent (Uzbekistan), Marneuli (Georgia), Chişinău (Moldova), Rome (Italy).
+Monuments to Nizami exist in many cities of Republic of Azerbaijan and Iran, as well as in Moscow, St. Petersburg and Udmurtiya (Russia), Kyiv (Ukraine), Beijing (China), Tashkent (Uzbekistan), Marneuli (Georgia), Chişinău (Moldova), Rome (Italy).

 2021 was declared as "Year of Nizami Ganjavi" in the country.